 That the majority of the streams in Area 14 have some form of enhancement.
 We have 2 major hatchery facilities enhancing coho.
 Both have had ESSR sales which allow for the sale of both marked and unmarked Coho.
 The Coho fishery in Area 14 and most South Coast areas are limited by our impact on Interior Fraser Coho.
 The restrictions only allow for retention of 2 marked Coho during most of the year.
 We would like to work with DFO to find fishing opportunities to allow for 1 unmarked Coho per day in portions of Area 14 from August 15th to December 31.

-Some additional concerns we have :
+Some additional concerns we have are:

 That yellow eye rock fish are becoming commonly encountered over all depths and areas with in area 14.
 Area 14 has limits of only 1 rockfish in general with non retention of Yelloweye.
 We would like to work with the department to move back to 1 rockfish or Yelloweye to reduce the overall mortality of released and retained rockfish.